First Constraints on WIMP-Nucleon Effective Field Theory Couplings in an Extended Energy Region From LUX-ZEPLIN

-The NR acceptance of the BDT was calculated using simulated data to be $99.950 \pm 0.002$\%.
-The high NR acceptance was validated using D-D and AmLi calibration data.
-Further details of the $\gamma$-X event topology, modelling procedure, and BDT results are discussed in \autoref{subsec:mssi}.
+The NR acceptance of the BDT was calculated using simulated data to be $99.950 \pm 0.002$\% within the FV, and was validated using D-D and AmLi neutron calibration data.
+A fraction of events is classified as $\gamma$-X outside the FV, where the BDT performance is degraded due to the noisiness of S1 signals near the reflective TPC wall.
+Further details of the $\gamma$-X event topology, modeling procedure, and BDT results are discussed in \autoref{subsec:mssi}.

 The final efficiency of the data selection criteria, evaluated with ${}^3$H, ${}^{220}$Rn, and AmLi calibration data and including trigger and event reconstruction efficiency, is shown in \autoref{fig:acceptances} as a function of true NR energy.